Learn more about the academic programs we are delivering in Summer 2025. If you have any questions about part-time studies, please contact us.

 However, it is recommended that students begin their studies with HRM 701, Introduction to Human Resources Management, if they plan to pursue the Human Resources Management Graduate Certificate.

-Training is recognized within the human resources field as a planned effort designed to improve both individual and corporate performance.
-In this course students will learn the role of training in human resources management and examine the psychology of the learning process.
+Training is recognized within the human resources (HR) field as a planned effort designed to improve both individual and corporate performance.
+In this subject, students will learn the role of training in human resources management and examine the psychology of the learning process.
 Students will gain experience in needs assessment, program design and implementation and evaluation techniques.

 A work experience that includes at least one term in a formal work environment.
 The work term(s) may be a paid or unpaid position that is completed between two academic semesters and requires a minimum of 420 hours of work.